voa2000/react-graphql/README.md

 # React-GraphQL

 ## GraphQL is a query language for your API, and a server-side runtime for executing queries by using a type system you define for your data.
 GraphQL isn't tied to any specific database or storage engine and is instead backed by your existing code and data.

+-  Query
+.
+Every GraphQL schema has a root type for both queries and mutations.
+The query type defines GraphQL operations that retrieve data from the server.

 Learn more about GraphQL here https://graphql.org/learn/

 GrapQL implementation with express documentation https://github.com/graphql/express-graphql